faizalrf/documentation/Xpand-10.5-ES.md

 Xpand_username = xpand
 Xpand_password = SecretPassword
 ```

+***Note:** Since this is a combined architecture, the Xpand host is defined as `Xpand_hosts = 127.0.0.1` but if Xpand nodes are separate, appropriate IP address needs to be used here instead of the loop-back localhost IP.*

 This will set up Xpand plugin, define the Xpand local host name, Xpand port that we define will installing Xpand node and the Xpand user name/password